wellingtonlopes/eldoradoapp/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Database

+You will find a mock database file on /src/database/database.js were you can see, delete, or add new data using the same format of the object lists already there.

 ## App Usage

 ### Login/Register